synfonaut/Open-Directory/README.md

 * bitdb would be nice to just say "give me OP_RETURN string array" in addition to s1,s2,s3,s4,s5—useful for variable length protocols like MAP

+* on-chain planaria... end up doing similar "state processing" code to bring "objects" up to date, planarium.js?

+* bitdb would be nice to have easy way to debug jq/re-run query over and over (ctrl+enter)

+* moneybutton should allow donating above additional output amount, so dev can easily earn more baked right in or user can take tip down to $0

+* enable regex in jq for more advanced filtering

 -----

 create a vanity protocol url 1dir…..